raspberrypilearning/scary-spot-the-difference/worksheet2.md

 To make your victim jump right off their chair, let's make a spooky sound play when the scary picture comes up.
 If you have a microphone you could record your own terrifying sound.
 If not, there are lots of good sounds already available from within Scratch.

-1. Click on the 'Sounds' tab and then click on the picture of a speaker to use a sound from Scratch.
+1. Click on the Sounds tab and then click on the speaker icon to use a sound from Scratch.

 	![Choose sound](images/choose-sound.png)

 2. Choose your sound.
 You can find people screaming and evil laughs in the `Human` section, or perhaps you might want a howling wolf or a yowling cat from the `Animal` section?
 Click on the sound of your choice and then click OK.

-3. Now go back to the 'Scripts' tab and add a `play sound` block to play your sound straight after the scary picture appears.
+3. Now go back to the Scripts tab and add a `play sound` block to play your sound straight after the scary picture appears.

 	![Add sound](images/add-sound.png)